I have said it before and I will say it again: LinkedIn is THE place to be in order to position yourself for career success.

 A big pitfall that many LinkedIn users fall into is to simply copy and paste resume content.
 Your online profile should complement your resume, not mirror it.

 One key difference between your LinkedIn profile and your resume is the tone in which it is written.
 Resumes use what professional writers call resume speak: short, concise sentences void of articles (the/a/an).
-Resumes should always be written in first person, yet never contain the pronoun “I.”
+Resumes should always be written in the first person, yet never contain the pronoun “I.”

 Standard English Sentence Structure: I devised a 3-year strategic plan to stabilize the distributors’ network and improve sales.